Listen to six people talk about what they check first in the newspaper.

 Let's see, I don't read the newspaper, therefore I can't answer this questions, however when I look at the Internet, the news site, I usually start with of course, the cover site, cover page, cover site and just look really fast and find out what's going on in the world.

 Greg, The United States

-I start with the front page and then I start shifting through he pages and towards the international news but if I by chance see the comics first I go to the comics.
+I start with the front page and then I start shifting throught he pages and towards the international news but if I by chance see the comics first I go to the comics.
 The comics always relax me.